 New Mom Moments is a new series where we feature real stories from new moms.

-We sat down with Lo Schwei to discuss her journey as a new first-time mom.
+We sat down with Lo Schwei to discuss becoming a mom for the first time.
 In this interview, Lo will share some of the highs and lows she experienced in her first few months as a new mom.

 How old is your baby?
 What is her name?